eonadler/eonadler.github.io/research.markdown

 #### COZMIC

 <p style="margin-bottom: 35px">
-I am leading COZMIC: COsmological ZooM-in simulations with Initial Conditions beyond CDM.
+I am leading COZMIC: **CO**smological **Z**oo**M**-in simulations with **I**nitial **C**onditions beyond CDM.
 COZMIC includes hundreds of simulations with initial conditions for warm, ultra-light, and interacting dark matter; many of these simulations include dark matter self-interactions.
 COZMIC is the largest collection of beyond-CDM zoom-in simulations to date, and accurately captures the impact of dark matter physics on small-scale structure.
 </p>

 <p align="center">